History of Michigan in Timeline

 1988: Pistons Move to Pontiac Silverdome

-In 1988, the Detroit Pistons moved to the Pontiac Silverdome.
+In 1988, the Pistons moved into The Palace of Auburn Hills after playing at the Pontiac Silverdome.

-From 1994 until 2022, the governor-elect had always come from the party opposite the presidency.
+From 1994 until 2022, the governor-elect always came from the party opposite the presidency.

 From 1997 to 2004, Michigan was the only state to top the 10,000 mark for the number of major new developments.